-We show that $III$ is the main term, and that $I$ and $II$ are negligible relative to $III$ for $\delta$ sufficiently small.
-To estimate $I$, we use Cauchy-Schwarz and the Calder\'{o}n-Zygmund size and smoothness estimates (\ref{size and smoothness}), we see $\left | i \right|$ is at most
+We show that $iii$ is the main term, while $i$ and $i i$ are negligible errors if $\delta$ sufficiently small.
+Using Cauchy-Schwarz and the Calder\'{o}n-Zygmund size and smoothness estimates (\ref{size and smoothness}), we see $\left | i \right|$ is at most